cross-rs/cross/README.md

 - `cross` will provide all the ingredients needed for cross compilation without touching your system installation.

-- `cross` provides an environment, cross toolchain and cross compiled libraries (e.g. OpenSSL), that produces the most portable binaries.
+- `cross` provides an environment, cross toolchain and cross compiled libraries, that produces the most portable binaries.

 - “cross testing”, `cross` can test crates for architectures other than i686 and x86_64.